SamNiechcial/MySQL-With-Vault/README.md

 * [Vault](https://www.vaultproject.io/), locally, in production mode - serving dynamic secrets securely, integrated with MySQL 5.7 and Consul
 * [EnvConsul](https://github.com/hashicorp/envconsul/), locally - to serve MySQL credentials from Vault to my Python 2.7 scripts

+## App Testing:

 I have not yet started work on initiating and configuring this architecture with Terraform, nor do I have a live web service to hit for requests running in the cloud.
 As a result, the Python scripts provided will not work unless you configure these back-end services to run locally on your own machine first.

-**To test the app for yourself, please configure the services manually following instructions in Docs/USER_GUIDE.md**
+**To test the app for yourself, please configure the services locally from the CLI, following instructions in Docs/USER_GUIDE.md**

 For now, I have included a video to demonstrate that the scripts I have written are working locally for me, *working.mov*.